Your move - traffic sources in Google Analytics and how to use them

 In the case of advertising campaigns, of course, it is worth adding information about paid keywords or other important information that will distinguish campaigns from each other.
 However, these three parameters above are the basic ones.

-And where then can you check the collected data?
-In the Acquisition > All Traffic > Source / Medium reports, and in Acquisition > Campaigns.
-Besides, of course, you can add them as an "secondary dimension" in other reports.
+Where can you then check the collected data?
+In the Traffic Acquisition > Session – Source / Medium and Session – Campaign reports.
+You can also, of course, add them as a secondary dimension (blue plus icon next to the first column of the table) in other reports.

 How to use the potential of UTMs for the source, medium, campaign?

-So, if you want to control data regarding visits to your website, UTM will be useful to you.
-Remember, however, that programs in which you create external landing pages and newsletter programs very often add their UTMs, which can overwrite yours.
-Check at the beginning how it works for you, so as not to duplicate your work.
-Also, make sure how the names of the campaigns in these programs are formed.
-It happens that the name is duplicated when copying the template from the previous newsletter and a "Copy copy copy Newsletter 1" is created.
-This is not a bug, technically speaking, but it would be more convenient to analyze data if you had clear campaign titles, right?
+So, if you want to control website visitor data, UTM parameters will be useful.
+However, remember that programs that create external landing pages (called landing pages) and newsletter programs often add their own UTMs, which can overwrite yours.
+First, check how this works for you to avoid unnecessary work.
+Also, make sure you understand how campaign names are created in these programs.
+Sometimes, when copying a template from a previous newsletter, the name gets duplicated, creating "Copy Copy Copy Newsletter 1."
+This isn't an error, technically speaking, but it would be easier to analyze data with clear campaign titles, wouldn't it?

 Protip: When creating UTMs, think about how you want each parameter to be saved to avoid confusion, such as the media "email", "e-mail" and "Email" which will be three different values for Analytics.
 It is best to list them on a spreadsheet available to the entire team.